 Many people visit Italy solely to try the food and drink the wine.
 So, we understand if you and your taste buds are super excited!

 Many restaurants in the areas closest to the universities will offer student discounts on meals, and the on-campus cafeterias typically offer inexpensive, healthy meals.
+So make sure you bring your student id wherever you go!

 As mentioned above, you can try your hand at cooking at home, especially if you have roommates who might like to take a turn as well.